 Harassment by a company of a customer

-Following a campaign of harassment which was intended to "punish" an innocent customer and to "persuade" him to settle invoices, the company director was charged and found guilty of harassment at the Crown Court and the company, was sued by solicitor Yair Cohen, on behalf if the victim, in the High Court for its part in the harassment campaign.
-Both, the company and the director responsible for the matter had issued an apology and agreed to pay an undisclosed sum of damages to the harassed customers.
+Following a campaign of harassment which was intended to "punish" an innocent customer and to "persuade" him to settle invoices, the company director was charged and found guilty of harassment at the Crown Court.
+Then, the company was sued by solicitor Yair Cohen, on behalf of the victim, in the High Court for its part in the harassment campaign.
+Both the company and the director responsible for the matter had issued an apology and agreed to pay an undisclosed sum of damages to the harassed customers.

 In the case of Phipps v Origin Design, Cohen Davis secured an apology and substantial damages from the company director and the company after they harassed and cyberbullied one of their customers in a series of defamatory websites they created about him over a dispute of £150.

 This was a case where the victim was blackmailed and cyberbullied on the internet to settle a disputed bill that would have been paid promptly, had he been happy with the work that company had carried out.

 The apology in the High Court took the form of a statement in open court read before His Honour Judge Moloney QC.